radiac/docker0s/README.rst

-It's designed for small self-hosted low-maintenance deployments which don't need the complexity of Kubernetes - think k8s with zero features and a much simpler config syntax.
+It's designed for small self-hosted low-maintenance deployments which don't need the complexity of Kubernetes - think k8s with zero features and a much simpler config syntax, with simple app manifests instead of helm charts.

-There is also a collection of app definitions at `docker0s-manifests`_, with examples for how to use them to quickly deploy them to your host.
+There is a collection of ready-to-use app manifests at `docker0s-manifests`_, with examples for how to deploy them to your host.

 .. _docker0s-manifests: https://github.com/radiac/docker0s-manifests